couchbaselabs/couchbase-lite-tests/tests/README.md

 Also full debug level logging from the framework will be written to the testserver.log file.
 The console level logging is controlled by the `--cbl-log-level` argument to pytest (`--log-level` was already taken).

-There are a few more arguments that pytest will understand that are specific to this test framework but they are not relevant at the moment (they are in the spec).

 I learned a lot about the way that python works through this process.
 The "build" is still a bunch of python source files but setup in such a way so that